ntrel/cpp2/README.md

 ```c++
     x: const int;
 ```
-Note that `x` does not need to be initialized immediately, it can be done by a later statement.
+Note that `x` does not need to be initialized immediately, it can deferred.
 This is particularly useful when using `if` branches to initialize the constant.

 <https://github.com/ntrel/cppfront/wiki/Design-note:-const-objects-by-default>